DilrajS/PromptCraft-Mastering-AI-Communication/README.md

 ![Average Instrumentalness Across Genres](images/AverageInstrumentalness.png)

 If one has a good model, it is possible to predict trends in genres, it should also be possible to predict genres based on trends.

+### How to run locally
+1. Go to https://colab.research.google.com (Internet connection and Gmail account required)
+2. Select “GitHub” in the open window and paste in this URL to copy the project
+3. Next download the dataset(s) used and upload it on Google Colab by clicking on the ‘Files’ icon on the left-hand side of the screen
+4. Click ‘Runtime’ and select ‘Run all’